Byford suburb profile

 Byford rental market trends

-The rental market in Byford has experienced notable growth, with house rents increasing 14% over the past year to $650 per week, while unit rents have remained stable at $280 per week.
-This stability in unit rents, combined with the rise in house rents, highlights Byford's appeal as a suburban area with potential for future growth and investment opportunities.
+The rental market in Byford has experienced moderate growth, with house rents increasing by 8.3% over the past year to $650 per week, while unit rents have remained stable at $280 per week.
+This stability in unit rents, combined with the rise in house rents, reflects a balanced market, making Byford an attractive option for both renters and investors seeking steady returns in a developing suburb.

 Suburbs near Byford